inigoval/inigoval/README.md

 😎 Hi, I'm Inigo
 🏫 I'm currently a PhD student
-🤖 I work on AI systems for processing large scale astronomical data
+🤖 I build AI systems for processing large scale astronomical data
 💡 My main focus is on self-supervised and semi-supervised learning
 ⛰️ Find out more about me on my [personal website](https://inigoval.github.io/)